GUIDE 2026

 A usability testing plan is a detailed document that outlines the testing goals, methods, and procedures.
 It should include the following elements:

-• Testing goals: Clearly define the objectives of the testing, including the specific aspects of documentation usability to be evaluated.
+• Testing goals: Clearly define the testing objectives, including the specific aspects of documentation usability to be evaluated.

 • Target audience: Identify the intended audience for the documentation, including their characteristics, needs, and expectations.